pedr0ni/Dictbase/README.md

 Change the namespace from **Dictbase** to your current namespace

-1. Create a class that extends RelationalModel
+1. Create a class that extends Dictbase

 ```c#
 // User.cs